todd-skelton/Punctual/README.md

 ### Configuration
 In your `Startup` class, add `using Punctual` and use the `services.AddPunctual()` method to setup your scheduled action.

-You have two options `AddIntervally` and `AddWeekly`.
+You have two options `AddPeriodically` and `AddWeekly`.
 As the names implies, you can run the action on a set interval, or have a weekly schedule.
 You can chain as many actions as you want to run.

 ```csharp
 public void ConfigureServices(IServiceCollection services)